itchio/itch-docs/developing/help.md

 By creating a GitHub account, starring and watching the project, you can help by commenting with your own research - we regularly leave requests for feedback
-\(for example: "How does X behave on Windows 7?
+\(for example: "How does X behave on this version of Windows?
 Are there Linux distributions without this command-line tool installed by default?
 Which graphics card are affected by this driver bug?", etc.\)

 It requires a lot less effort than coding, but is just as useful, if not more.

 We're particularly interested in your insight if:

-* You use an older version of Windows \(7+\) or macOS \(10.x\)
 * You use Linux \(any distribution!\)
 * Your computer is particularly old, or particularly new
 * You like puzzle games \(bug hunting is the ultimate puzzle game\)

-People contributing insight are a great factor in making the app better for everyone, and regularly get a shout-out in our [changelogs](http://github.com/itchio/itch/releases) \(displayed for in-app on update\).
+People contributing insight are a great factor in making the app better for everyone, and regularly get a shout-out in our [changelogs](https://github.com/itchio/itch/releases) \(displayed for in-app on update\).

 To get your own development copy of the app and running, follow the [Getting started](getting-started.md) page.